uagard/UFOs/README.md

 ## Summary:

-WHile doing this project, drawback to the design.
+While doing this project, drawback to the design.
 It is a possibility that the average user would not realize that the site has the capability to 'refresh' the table.
 The two items on this webpage I would recommend changing is to make it more user-friendly.
 First I would recommend the location of the 'UFO Sightings' button to below the criteria input boxes.
 Secondly I would recommend making the button stand out more in order to help the user navigate the site better.